EmilyF99/EmilyF99/README.md

 ![Black   Yellow Digital Marketing Facebook Cover (1)](https://github.com/EmilyF99/EmilyF99/assets/72047699/0579a785-8573-4424-aa7f-0dae64269120)

+PLEASE NOTE: If you are looking for a project and can't find it then please reach out.
+Some of my projects have clauses where they cannot be shared.
+Many thanks.
 # 👋 Hi there, Welcome to my GitHub
   My name is Emily (She/Her).
   I've just graduated from the University of Northampton and I'm currently looking for new opportunities.